 To serve his clients Joe LaCava blends his skills as a civil engineer, development manager, community advocate, and public policy practitioner.
-From across the street to across the world, Joe has been a creative force and strategic manager on complex and high profile issues.
-Focusing on the Triple Bottom Line he leads community organizations and city-wide task forces; manages local non-profits; and, advocates on behalf of communities and neighborhoods.
+From across the street to across the world, Joe has been a creative force and strategic manager on complex and high profile real estate projects and public policy.
+Focusing on the Triple Bottom Line he also leads community organizations and city-wide task forces; manages local non-profits; and, advocates on behalf of communities and neighborhoods.

 If you need: